- Location: Texas

 In Texas, the operation of any street-legal moped or scooter requires a Class M motorcycle license.
 To obtain a Class M license, you will need, among other things, to take a motorcycle safety course that's approved by the Department of Public Safety (DPS).
 But there is other important information you need to know before applying for your license.

 The TX DPS recently published a list of certified mopeds meeting the legal definition of a moped.
 Don't see your bike on the list of certified mopeds?
-Ask yourself these three questions:
+Ask yourself these questions:

 - Can it exceed 30 miles per hour?

 - Does it have a piston displacement of more than 50 cubic centimeters?

 If you answered yes to any of the questions, your moped is classified as a motorcycle.
 This means you are not eligible for the “K” restriction, and you require a Class M motorcycle license.